amedeo-gigaver/infinite_games/docs/miner.md

 The computational requirements for a miner will depend significantly on the frequency at which they need to send predictions to be competitive since the base model we consider consists of a set of LLM sub-modules that each need to perform computations.
 Miners will also need to eventually continually provide new data to their models.
 Initially with 20-30 events settling per day we estimate miners to require between 16 and 36GB of RAM.
 We are in the process of testing the computational requirements further.

 A significant cost in the case of the repo referenced above is the cost of using e.g the OpenAI API as well as the cost of retrieving news data.
 Every time a prediction is produced, a base model is used to generate various prompts.
 A miner could circumvent that by using a local model or by using the output of the [subnet 18](https://github.com/corcel-api/cortex.t.git).
-News retrieval is done through news provider like https://www.newscatcherapi.com/.
+News retrieval other than Google News is done through news provider like https://www.newscatcherapi.com/.
 They are most often behind a paywall.

 # Getting Started